github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 When your `create_check_run` method runs, it asks {% data variables.product.prodname_dotcom %} to create a new check run.
 When {% data variables.product.prodname_dotcom %} finishes creating the check run, you'll receive the `check_run` webhook event with the `created` action.
 That event is your signal to begin running the check.

-You'll want to update your event handler to look for the `created` action.
+You'll update your event handler to look for the `created` action.
 While you're updating the event handler, you can add a conditional for the `rerequested` action.
 When someone re-runs a single test on {% data variables.product.prodname_dotcom %} by clicking the "Re-run" button, {% data variables.product.prodname_dotcom %} sends the `rerequested` check run event to your app.
-When a check run is `rerequested`, you'll want to start the process all over and create a new check run.
+When a check run is `rerequested`, you'll start the process all over and create a new check run.
 To do that, you'll include a condition for the `check_run` event in the `post '/event_handler'` route.

-Under `post '/event_handler' do`, add the following code below `case request.env['HTTP_X_GITHUB_EVENT']`:
+Under `post '/event_handler' do`, where it says `# ADD CHECK_RUN METHOD HERE #`, add the following code:

 ``` ruby{:copy}
 when 'check_run'